Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Methods

 in the momentum equation (Eq.~\ref{eq:3}).
 In viscous units, the relaxation time is fixed at $\tau^{-1}=10^{-4}\approx2-10\times E$.
 Note that for the strongly stratified case at $\overline{\Omega}/N=\SI{1.4e-2}{}$, the dynamo can be maintained for $\tau^{-1}\lesssim 29\times E$ (see Appendix~\ref{sec:forcingTime}).

 Since we explore strongly stratified regimes, we choose a shellular forced rotation, that is only dependent on the radius:

 where $q_o$ corresponds to the shear rate $q=(r/\Omega)d_r\Omega$ of the forced contribution and is fixed to $1$. $\Omega_i$ is the rotation rate at the inner boundary and is chosen so that the ratio of total AM over the moment of inertia is equal to the frame rotation rate $\overline{\Omega}$.
-Numerical simulations show that the flow remains hydrodynamically stable with the chosen forced profile.
+Numerical simulations without magnetic fields show that the flow remains hydrodynamically stable with the chosen forced profile.
+The stationary axisymmetric velocity field obtained in these non-magnetic simulations is then used to initialise the MHD ones.